 So you are ready to book your fly fishing trip to Montana?
 Great!
-Our Montana fly fishing outfitter will work personally with you to book your ultimate Montana guided fly fishing trip.
-It is our job to make your next Montana fly fishing trip your best yet.
+Our Montana fly fishing outfitter will work personally with you to book your ultimate Montana fly fishing trip.
+It is our job to make your next Montana fly fishing trip your best yet and you can count on our fly fishing guides to make it happen.
 Want to know what you can do to make the most of it?
 Read on!

 1. Trust Experience